rowbottomn/P5js_starting_activities/day1_drawing_and_colors.md

 [Next Steps](#next-steps)

 ## Introduction
-Every wanted to make a game?
+Ever wanted to make a game?
 In the next three lessons we will cover the basics to make a simple click game.
 While this seems like a simple game, it will have all the elements of a game and hopefully we will be able to get far enough that you will be able to improve upon it.

 Today we cover how to make things appear in your game.
 We will cover the basics of position, drawing, and colors.

 You will use your skills to make a character like this.

 <figure>
      <img class = "instruction_img" src = "img/1_drawing_your_character_0.png">
      <figcaption>Hover over to see a larger image</figcaption>